aaravlakdawala/LonghornNetwork/README_SETUP.md

 - **npm** — bundled with Node, used to install frontend packages.
 - **git** — to clone the repo (optional if code already present).

-If you don't have package managers on Windows, consider installing Chocolatey (https://chocolatey.org) or Scoop (https://scoop.sh) and use them to install Java, Maven, Node, and Git.
+If you don't have package managers on Windows, install Chocolatey (https://chocolatey.org).
+Make sure after this is install RESTART your computer

 Paths and versions are controlled externally — this repo's `pom.xml` targets Java 17.